Police ID suspect in MetroLink security guard's murder

-ST. LOUIS (KMOV.com) -- A suspect is in custody after a MetroLink security guard was killed Sunday morning at the Delmar station, police sources confirm to News 4.
+ST. LOUIS (KMOV.com) -- A suspect is in custody after a MetroLink security guard was killed Sunday morning at the Delmar station.

 A security officer was shot and killed in the line of duty at the Delmar MetroLink station in north St. Louis City Sunday morning.